Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Peter.Marks@fda.hhs.gov

 This is the main person holding it up.
-Reminder: He also held up Lucira, which helped Pfizer buy the company after they went bankrupt due to lack of approval.
+Reminder: He also held up Lucira, which helped Pfizer buy the company after they went bankrupt due to a lack of approval.

 CBER is the Center for Biologics Evaluation and Research…